Daingean: History

-Daingean was originally named Philipstown in 1556 when it was established as the county town of the newly-shired King's County that was planted by Queen Mary I. The town and the county was so named after her husband and co-monarch Philip who was the titular King of Ireland.
-From his wife's death in 1558 he resigned, and was soon afterwards crowned as Philip II of Spain.
+Daingean was originally named Philipstown in 1556 when it was established as the county town of the newly shired King's County that was planted by Mary I. The town and the county were so named after her husband and co-monarch Philip who was the titular King of Ireland.
+From his wife's death in 1558 he no longer held royal status in England or Ireland, and was soon afterwards crowned as Philip II of Spain.
+The Philipstown parliamentary borough sent two MPs to the Irish House of Commons until its abolition in 1801.